Quadruplet Network with One-Shot Learning for Fast Visual Object Tracking: Quadruplet Network

-where $\mathcal{D}$ is the set of inputs for instances branch, $y[u]\in \{+1,-1\}$ is the ground-truth label of a single exemplar-instance pair $(z,u)$, $v[u]$ is the similarity score of $(z,u)$ i.e. $v[u] = f(z,u)$, $w[u]$ is the weight for an instance $u$, and $\sum_{u\in \mathcal{D}}w[u]=1, w[u]>0, u\in \mathcal{D}$. $w[u]$ is a dynamic weight that is changed during the training process.
-Different to general training method for deep learning, we first do forward computation once to get the similarity score of each exemplar instance.
-If the similarity score of a negative instance is larger than the minimum score of positive instances, it will violate the assumption of similarity, i.e. the score of the positive instance should be larger than the negative instance.
-Thus, we amplify the penalty for this situation by increasing the corresponding weights.
-In this work, we set $w[u] = 2w[u]$ for the cases violating the assumption, and then normalize the weights by dividing their summation.
-These adapted weights are applied for forward computation and backward computation to finish a training process.
+The pre-computation process means we first do forward computation once to get the similarity score of each exemplar instance, which is different from general training method for deep learning.
+If the similarity score of a negative instance is larger than the minimal score of positive instances, it will violate the assumption of similarity, i.e. the score of positive instance should be larger than negative instance.
+Thus we strengthen the punishment for this situation by increasing the corresponding weights.
+For any case that violates the assumption, we enlarge the weight parameter $w[u]$ by a factor of 2, i.e. $w_{new}[u] = 2 w_{original}[u]$.
+Then, these adapted weights are applied for forward computation and backward computation to finish a training process.

 Inspired by the triplet network \cite{hoffer2015deep}, the second loss function is constructed by a mean square error on the soft-max results of similarity scores between different branches.
 Comparing soft-max results to $(0,1)$ vector, we can get the triplet loss function: